Elia-Renzoni/NTP_Server/README.md

-# NTP_Server
+# Netowork Time Protocol
-NTP Server for Clock Sync. in Distributed System and Operative System Environment
+> NTP Server for Clock Sync. in Distributed System and Operative System Environment